Frieze identified as location for new residence hall

 Coleman said preliminary plans call for a 7-story building that could include meeting rooms, video and audio production facilities, studios, classrooms, seminar rooms, or a small auditorium.

 The academic units that will occupy the new space have yet to be determined.
 The Provost's Office will guide a comprehensive planning effort to identify the permanent space that will best serve the program needs of each academic department.

 Among those looking at options is LSA Dean Terrence McDonald, whose programs in Film and Video, Communication Studies, the Frankel Center for Judaic Studies, Near Eastern Studies, Asian Languages and Cultures, and Linguistics will be at least temporarily displaced during construction that is expected to begin in 2006.

-The departments of Theatre and Dance that also occupy the Frieze already are scheduled to move to the new Walgreen Drama Center and Arthur Miller Theatre on North Campus.
+The departments of Theatre and Dance that also occupy Frieze already are scheduled to move to the Walgreen Drama Center and Arthur Miller Theatre to be located on North Campus.
 In the end, McDonald said, LSA expects to have as much, if not more, academic space than it currently has in the Frieze Building.

 "This is an exciting opportunity for us to participate in building a national model for the integration of academic and residential life," McDonald said.
 "We are putting our valuable resources right where they need to be, in the enrichment of intellectual life for faculty and students."